samarqureshii/biosSettings/README.md

 ![schematic-rev2](ece243_final.drawio.png)
 ### Schematic Revision 1
 ![schematic-rev1](Untitled.png)

+## Notes for the demo
+- Oscilloscope must be grounded to internal DE1 ground, not the voltage reg or power supply ground
+- Configure blink LED to ensure voltage reg is on
+- Explain why the level shifter didn't work, and why we are operating at a lower fan speed
 ## TODO
 - VGA driver (Annie)
     - ~~Assume given input of fan speed and temperature, continually update as they increase/decrease on the VGA~~